ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 sudo apt-get update
 ```

-Run this command on the command line on the machine to install Certbot.
+Run the following command to install Certbot.

 ```
 sudo apt-get install certbot python-certbot-apache
 ```

-You can choose to retrieve a certificate, or retrieve it and install it immediately in your web server, eg. Apache.
+You can choose to retrieve a certificate, or retrieve it and install it immediately on your web server, eg. Apache by adding the parameter `--apache`.
 For our situation, it is enough to retrieve a certificate.
 You do this with the following command:

 ```
-certbot certonly --apache
+certbot certonly
 ```

+You can find the installed Let's Encrypt certificates in the `/etc/letsencrypt/live` folder on your file system.

 # Certificate renewal